The X Factor Israel: Season 1 (2013–14)

-The first season started its run on Saturday, October 26, 2013, and aired during prime time on Reshet network on Wednesdays and Saturdays.
+The first season began airing on October 26, 2013, and aired during prime time on Reshet network on Wednesdays and Saturdays.
 The first episode peaked at 49%, about 1.1 million viewers, making it the highest figure of any Israeli music program.
 At the end of bootcamp, 20 contestants made it to the judges' houses.
 Two acts were eliminated from each judge before the live show.
 The top 12 finalists continued on for the live shows.

 Season 2 (2015)

-The second season started its run on Thursday, June 13, 2015.
+The second season began airing on Thursday, June 13, 2015.

 Season 3 (2017–18)

-The third season started its run on October 18, 2017.
+The third season began airing on October 18, 2017.
 The show was hosted by Bar Refaeli and the judges were Moshe Peretz, Shiri Maimon and Ivri Lider, who had been judges in the previous two seasons; they were joined by a new judge, rapper Subliminal.

 Season 4 (2021–22)

-The show has been renewed for a fourth season and returned on October 30, 2021.
+The fourth season began airing on October 30, 2021.
 Liron Weizman replaced Bar Refaeli as host.

-Originally, Simon Cowell, Aviv Geffen, Margalit Tzan'ani, and Netta were to be judges for season 4.
+Originally, Simon Cowell, Aviv Geffen, Margalit Tzan'ani, and Netta were to be judges for this season.
 However, it has since been revealed that Cowell decided to pull out.
 It was later decided that singers Ran Danker and Miri Mesika would both be judges in the show instead of Cowell, making it the first season of X Factor Israel to feature five judges instead of four.